MoipatiThoobe/AWS-challenge-week-1/README.md

 4.1 Verify the region code that correlates to the region that the console is in

-4.2 In a seperate browser, navigate to the following link (https://ip-ranges.amazonaws.com/ip-ranges.json) and search the JSON for the EC2_INSTANCE_CONNECT and locate the region code that correlates to the region your console is in.
-Record the ip_prefix value, it will be used for the SSH security group rule source
+4.2 In a separate browser, navigate to the following link (https://ip-ranges.amazonaws.com/ip-ranges.json) and search the JSON for the EC2_INSTANCE_CONNECT and locate the region code that correlates to the region your console is in.
+Record the ip_prefix value as it will be used for the SSH security group rule source

 4.3 Click **Security groups** and then click the **Create security group** button

-4.4 Enter a name and description for the security group, select the VPC that we created previously
+4.4 Enter a name and description for the security group, select the VPC that was previously created

 4.5 Add the following 2 Inbound rules and leave the Outbound as the default and click **Create security group** button when finished:
 * Type: All ICMP - IPv4 Source: Anywhere